Direct Neutron Reactions in Storage Rings Utilizing a Supercompact Cyclotron Neutron Target: Feasibility demonstration at the CRYRING@ESR

 \subsection{Measurement cycle at the CRYRING@ESR}

 For the proof-of-concept experiments, the standard GSI machine operations will be employed.
-Two cycle types need to be distinguished depending whether the beam is provided by the local source or by the ESR.
+Two cycle types need to be distinguished depending whether the beam is provided by the local ion source or by the ESR.
 These two types differ dramatically in their duty cycles.

-In the context of the envisioned running sequence, the CRYRING can be filled with the fresh beam from the local source basically at any time.
+In the context of the envisioned running sequence, the CRYRING can be filled with the fresh beam from the local ion source basically at any time.
 An injected bunch at 300\,keV/u is quickly accelerated/decelerated and cooled to the energy of interest.
-The duration of beam preparation is at most a very few seconds.
+The duration of beam preparation is at most a few seconds.
 At this time, the neutron target can be switched on.
-The duration of the measurement period depends only on the beam storage time, since the beam from the local source is stable.
+The duration of the measurement period depends only on the beam storage time, since the local ion source provides stable beams.

 Various neutron-induced reactions can occur.
 The products of ($n,\alpha)$ and ($n,p$) and other reactions except for ($n,\gamma$) have trajectories in the ring different from the stored beam.
-These can thus be immediately intercepted by particle detectors placed in the corresponding locations along the ring lattice while the unreacted beam continues to circulate.
+These reaction products can be immediately intercepted by particle detectors placed in the corresponding locations along the ring lattice while the unreacted beam continues to circulate.
 This detection principle is completely analogous to the one employed for charge-particle induced reactions studied in the ESR.

 The ($n,\gamma$) reaction products require a dedicated auxiliary detection setup which is discussed in Sec.\,\ref{Sec:Detection}.
 For this purpose, the remaining stored beam and the ($n,\gamma$) reaction products, both with identical mean magnetic rigidities, will have to be extracted from the CRYRING.
 At this moment, the procedure can be repeated by refilling the ring with the fresh ions.